The Science Behind Silicone Gasket Compression Percentage: A Comprehensive Guide

 Viscoelasticity describes the ability of a material to exhibit both viscous and elastic behavior at the same time when subjected to a force.
 This means that under deformation, these materials exhibit both solid-like and liquid-like behavior.

 When silicone rubber is made to be viscoelastic, when subjected to a sudden force, e.g., when struck with a hammer, the material will exhibit a great degree of stiffness.
-The hammer can actually be bounced off the material without leaving a mark!
+The hammer can be bounced off the material without leaving a mark!

 When the deforming force is removed, the material slowly rebounds until it regains its original shape.